 Experts also point to a genetic component when explaining the link between ADHD and addiction.
 For instance, studies have shown that relatives of ADHD sufferers are also more likely to develop an addiction to drugs or alcohol.
 This may be due to a mutation in genes that control novelty-seeking and risk-taking behaviours.

 The most effective way of reducing the risk of developing an addiction to drugs or alcohol is to treat the underlying ADHD.
 ADHD is best treated with drugs such as methylphenidate and amphetamine.
-When these medications are correctly taken, the risk of developing an addiction are vastly reduced.
+When these medications are correctly taken, the risk of developing an addiction is vastly reduced.
 This is why people with undiagnosed ADHD are much more at risk of developing an addiction to drugs or alcohol i.e. because they do not take these medications.

 Another way to prevent the addiction is to educate ADHD sufferers about their enhanced risk of developing an addiction.
 It is best that sufferers become known of the risk as soon as possible, and preferably before they hit adolescence.
 It's important for schools and colleges to provide additional education to ADHD sufferers so that they are more aware of these risks.